Research

 Baptist Health Cancer Care

 Colorectal cancer, which includes colon and rectal cancers, was once thought to be an illness primarily affecting older adults.
 But it is increasingly being diagnosed in younger individuals.
-The recent news that actor James Van Der Beek, 47, is battling colorectal cancer serves as a reminder of the importance of monitoring gastrointestinal health at all ages.
+The recent news that actor James Van Der Beek, 48, died after battling colorectal cancer for several months, serves as a reminder of the importance of monitoring gastrointestinal health at all ages.

 In the 1990s, colorectal cancer was the fourth-leading cause of cancer deaths in men and women under 50.
 But the latest data from the American Cancer Society (ACS) has found a striking shift: Colorectal cancer is now the top cause of cancer death in men under 50, and second to only breast cancer for women under 50.